Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 The PICO client is the Panduza bloc from the point of view of the user.

 This part will allow you to send various information about each I:O (GPIO 0 in our case) to the PICO via the MQTT broker.

+To do this, we first have to understand the different attributs and filds of a IO.

+<p> It's direction. "in" or "out" </p>
+<p> the pull value.
+It's the configuration of a input. it's ether "up", "down" or "open"</p>
+<p> It's active state.
+True or False. </p>
+<p> active_low.
+True or False. by default it is set to false. </p>

+Also, we can configure a polling cycle.
+The polling cycle is the time between two acquisitions.

 In this part, we need to configure various information.